pasqal-io/pyqtorch/docs/differentiation.md

 #### Differentiation with a parametrized observable

-To allow differentiating only on the observable parameters, we need to specify the `values_observables` argument separately from the circuit parameters, as follows:
+To allow differentiating observable parameters only, we need to specify the `values_observables` argument separately from the circuit parameters, as follows:

 ```python exec="on" source="material-block" html="1" session="diff"